gnmearacaun/rpios-wayfirewm-config/README.md

 # rpios-wayfirewm

-Configuration files to get up and running with workspaces and navigational shortcuts quickly for Raspberry Pi 4 & 5.
+- A keyboard-centric approach to navigate the desktop quickly and efficiently for Raspberry Pi 4 & 5.

-- The default Operating System for Raspberry Pi (Bookworm edition) uses WayfireWM based on Wayland.
+The default Operating System for Raspberry Pi (Bookworm edition) uses WayfireWM based on Wayland.
 Wayland is a modern replacement for X11, which has been the default windowing system on Linux for decades.
+However, the inherent power of the Window Manager will only become apparent once the plugins are activated in `~/.config/wayfire.ini` to navigate the grid of nine default workspaces using simplified keyboard shortcuts, including
+- [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_ and
+- [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_

-When the shortcuts are configured its a very smooth desktop experience and extremely light on resources, usually running on 2Gb ram. `~/.config/wayfire.ini` is the place to configure plugins and commands in order to navigate the grid of nine default workspaces using simplified keyboard shortcuts, including - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_ and [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
+When the shortcuts are configured its a very smooth desktop experience and extremely light on resources, usually running on 2Gb ram.
+- These are my personal configs.
+Vim is your friend to change my zsh aliases into your own.

-This repo has an accompanying video.
+- This repo has an accompanying video [TBA](https://example.com)

 ## Preparing The Ground

-- Reset SSD to factory settings if it's got wear.
-Ignore this step if using an sdcard.
+- Reset SSD to factory settings if it's badly worn.
+Ignore if using an sdcard.
 ```
 sudo nvme format -s1 -lb=0 /dev/nvme0n1
 ```
-- Flash RPiOS with `rpi-imager`
+- Flash Raspberry Pi OS onto your SSD/sdcard with `rpi-imager`

 - Change `BOOT_ORDER` line in order to boot from an SSD (I started with an sdcard).
 BOOT_ORDER options read from right to left, with 6 representing the nvme drive, 1 is sdcard and 4 is USB boot)

 ```
 sudo rpi-eeprom-config --edit
 BOOT_ORDER=0xf416
 ```
-- Now reboot into RPiOS
+- Now reboot into RPiOS  and follow the setup wizard.

+## Now the Good Stuff

-## Install some initial packages
+- Install some packages we can use straight away

 ```
 sudo apt-get update
-sudo apt-get install aptitude zoxide lsd zsh ranger ripgrep fd-find fzf vim-gtk3 alacritty kitty cmake ninja-build interception-caps2esc interception-tools interception-compat wf-recorder timeshift wl-clipboard wl-copy obs-studio dselect slurp
+sudo apt-get install aptitude ranger zsh ripgrep fd-find fzf vim-gtk3 alacritty kitty cmake ninja-build interception-caps2esc interception-tools interception-compat wf-recorder timeshift wl-clipboard obs-studio slurp
 ```
-- My process was to reboot with camera and mic plugged in to record session to record the video with the following command:
+- My process in video-recording was to reboot (with camera and mic plugged in) with the following command to run obs:
 ```
 MESA_GL_VERSION_OVERRIDE=3.3 obs
 ```
-## Clone the config files
+## Clone _This_ Repo
 ```
 git clone https://github.com/gnmearacaun/rpios-wayfirewm.git
 ```
-## Drop the configurations into place
+## Place The Configs

-Put `wayfire.ini`, `config.txt` and other configs into place, or use your own editor configs.
-Assuming you're familiar with Linux, I've named the files and folders to indicate where they belong.
-If it's not obvious you can hit me up in [Issues](https://github.com/gnmearacaun/rpios-wayfirewm/issues).
+Put `wayfire.ini` and any of the other configuration files and folders you want into `home` and `.config` respectively.
+Assuming you're familiar with Linux, the files and folders are named in such a way as to indicate where they should end up.
+If it's not obvious, open an [issue](https://github.com/gnmearacaun/rpios-wayfirewm/issues).

-- Note: When you make changes to wayfire.ini, RPiOS will log you out, to force you to log back in.
+- Note: When one edits wayfire.ini, one is automatically logged out.

-- Customize lxterminal & taskbar, darken theme to taste.
+- Customize lxterminal & taskbar, darken theme.

 ## Install Debian package-list

-Optional, this is my personal list of favorite packages
+Optional; these are my personal selections
 ```
 sudo apt-get install dselect --yes
 sudo dpkg --set-selections < "packages.txt"